 Microalbuminuria is a sensitive test regarding those with type 1 diabetes.
 However, this test might miss many cases of diabetic kidney disease when it comes to those with type 2 diabetes.

-Therefore, some experts recommend these people to also test the GFR, i.e., glomerular filtration rate.
+Therefore, some experts recommend these people also test the GFR, i.e., glomerular filtration rate.
 This is a measure of how well can the kidneys filter waste from our blood.

 In fact, a low glomerular filtration rate indicates kidney disease.
 However, at the moment it is not able to measure GFR directly, but only closely approximated with the help of blood concentration of creatinine.